Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

 - See Splash Screen
 - See tedious BOM
+  - Gremlin query
+  - reformatted JSON response for D3
+  - visualization with D3
 - See the two visualizations of the BOM
 - Hover over depd
+  - Matarialized view is queried via the SQL API
 - Click depd for Library info
+  - A view of the library with its MV data
+  - Used-In is one of pre-aggregrated fields produced in the wrangling process
+  - Library age is pre-calculated in the MV
 - Click dougwilson for his maintained libraries!
 - Click express in dougwilson list
 - Click express BOM link in Library view